Distributed quantum computing

 Deterministic generation of shaped single microwave photons using a parametrically driven coupler

-Jiaying Yang, Axel Eriksson, Mohammed Ali Aamir, Ingrid Strandberg, Claudia Castillo Moreno, Daniel Perez Lozano, Per Persson, Simone Gasparinetti.
+Jiaying Yang, Axel Eriksson, Mohammed Ali Aamir, Ingrid Strandberg, Claudia Castillo Moreno, Daniel Perez Lozano, Per Persson, and Simone Gasparinetti.
+Deterministic generation of shaped single microwave photons using a parametrically driven coupler, Phys.
+Rev. Applied 20, 054018 (2023)

 Photons go one way or another